ardilamorin/ardilamorin.github.io/_posts/2018-03-24-ux-healthcare-designing-peoplewho.md

 published: true
 layout: post
 ---
-My experience Designing People Who, a Platform for patients with a chronic illness.
+Designing People Who, a Platform for patients with a chronic illness, from concept to multi-country platform.

 ---
 ![People who header]({{site.baseurl}}/images/people_who_header.png)